abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 ### Constrained Composition Workflow

-Here are the few operations that a client is expected to use during creation and management of Composed Systems using the Redfish Composition models.
+Here are the operations that a client is expected to use during the creation and management of Composed Systems using the Redfish Composition models.
 The examples below expect the client will have a valid Redfish session or Basic Authentication header.

 #### Read the Capabilities Object